Organic or Not Organic, That is the Question

 What does this mean for you the customer looking for organic coffee?
 First, if this is something important to your coffee journey, then you should definitely look for selections that are certified organic to be 100% sure that the coffee meets those standards.

 We do however caution that just because it's not certified organic, doesn't mean that the coffee came from some "coffee factory".
 Take some time and do some more research on the farm or co-op that the coffee comes from if that information is available.

-In the end, there is not perfect right or wrong answer for this.
-Organic certified is a great way to know what your getting in your coffee, but don't immediately dismiss some others who aren't organic certified.
+In the end, there is not a perfect right or wrong answer for this.
+Organic certified is a great way to know what you're getting in your coffee, but don't immediately dismiss some others who aren't certified organic.